Brown-tail moth: Health issues

 Cicely Blair wrote a paper about the rash caused by the brown-tail moth caterpillar in the British Isles.
 It, and other descriptions, confirmed that loose hairs can break off and cause very itchy rashes on contact with skin, as well as breathing difficulties similar to asthma if inhaled.
 Rashes can persist for weeks.
 The same symptoms have been reported as far back as 1903.
 The reactions are due to a combination of mechanical and chemical stimuli, the barbed hairs in effect becoming lodged in and physically irritating the skin, and also functioning as microtubules to introduce irritating chemical compounds that have hydrolase, esterase and hemolytic activity.
 This rash reaction may be referred to as lepidopterism.
 The species should be handled using protective gloves at all stages of its life cycle.
 Shed hairs blow about, and can be brought indoors on clothing and shoes, so rashes can occur without the victim coming in direct contact with the caterpillars.
 The toxins in the hairs remain potent for up to three years after being shed.
 Outdoor activities such as mowing a lawn or raking leaves in the fall can cause exposure.

 A related species, mistletoe browntail moth (Euproctis edwardsi), has been reported as causing a similar rash in Australia, in people working at or visiting a community center, attributed to caterpillars feeding on a tree outside the building.
 In addition to brown-tail and mistletoe browntail, several other Euproctis species are identified as causing rashes in humans, including Euproctis baliolalis, Euproctis limbalis and Euproctis lutea (all three native to Australia).
 Urticating hairs, i.e., itch and rash-producing, are also reported for caterpillars of other moth and butterfly species.

 Host plants

 Brown-tail larvae have been reported as feeding on 26 genera of non-resinous trees and shrubs belonging to 13 different families.
 This polyphagy is considered unusual.
 Non-specific host plant feeding combined with its tendency to reach extreme outbreak densities makes this species a major pest of fruit orchards, ornamental trees and hardwood forests.
-Partial list of plant species: apple, cherry, beach plum (Cape Cod, Massachusetts), beech, elm, grape, hops, maple, oak, pear, raspberry, rose and willow.
+Partial list of plant species: apple, cherry, beach plum (Cape Cod, Massachusetts), beech, elm, grape, hops, maple, oak, pear, raspberry, rose and willow, and even conifers like spruce and hemlock.
 An early description of the introduction to the United States in the 1890s identified pear and apple trees as most greatly afflicted, but mentioned that once trees were entirely bare of leaves, the larvae would descend to the ground in great numbers and move toward any leafy plant, including vegetable plants.
+A population explosion on Orford Ness, Suffolk, Uk in 2023-2024 has denuded wild bramble/blackberry bushes.